 This study will shed light on potential anti-inflammatory effects of inhaled anaethetics via the AnaConDa in septic shock.
 The hypothesis is that inflammatory mediators, important players in the pathophysiology of septic shock and multiple organ failure, will be attenuated with the intervention.
 Patients with septic shock will be randomized to receive either sevoflurane 0.5-1.5% or standard sedation for a four-hour period and the primary endpoint is levels of interleukin 6 (IL-6) over the first 120 hours.
 If IL-6 is reduced by this therapy, its use may improve patient outcomes, such as mortality, in a critically ill patient group.

 The grant for 2021 will put priority to research targeting effects of inhaled anaesthetics in mechanically ventilated patients in intensive care.
+High priority will be put to projects investigating the effects of isoflurane.
 However, well-formulated applications for other sedation-related research may also receive funding.